 - 1. Effectively apply components of the accounting equation to typical business transactions. - 2.
-Maintain internal control procedures.

-- 1. Effectively use a variety of computer software to accomplish office tasks and to process accounting information. - 2.
-Apply mathematical concepts to typical business situations. - Effectively communicate orally and in writing in the context of common business practices. - Work as a team member in an office environment to accomplish the goals of the organization. - Understand and effectively use accounting and business terminology to produce reports, to converse in a business-type setting, and to follow directions. - Demonstrate the ability to use the library, Internet, and Internal Revenue Service publications to access accounting and payroll information.
+Maintain internal control procedures. - 3.
+Effectively use a variety of computer software to accomplish office tasks and to process accounting information. - Apply mathematical concepts to typical business situations. - 5.
+Effectively communicate orally and in writing in the context of common business practices. - Work as a team member in an office environment to accomplish the goals of the organization. - 7.
+Understand and effectively use accounting and business terminology to produce reports, to converse in a business-type setting, and to follow directions. - 8.
+Demonstrate the ability to use the library, Internet, and Internal Revenue Service publications to access accounting and payroll information.

-Requi red ( Courses Crec lits

-Choose one of the following two courses:

-BMGMT 140 Business and Personal Mathematics 5

-MATH 147 Business Algebra 5 5
+Required Courses Credits Choose one of the following two courses: BMGMT 140 Business and Personal Mathematics\ \ 5 MATH 147 Business Algebra\ 5 5

-BSTEC 110 1
+BSTEC 110 Beginning Keyboarding

-DCTFC 100 (or pass proficiency test) 3
+(or pass proficiency test) 3

-DOTEC 123 MS Word Specialist 4
+BSTEC 123 MS Word Specialist 4

-ROIFC 124 MS Excel Specialist 4
+BSTEC 124 MS Excel Specialist 4

-RZIEC 130 Practical Accounting ;
+BSTEC 130 Practical Accounting 5

-Computerized Accounting
+BSTEC 133 Computerized Accounting 4

 BSTEC 134 Payroll Accounting 5

-Choose one of the following two courses:
+Choose one o of the following two courses:

-Accounting Simulation/Serv Business 1
+BSTEC 135 Accounting Simulation/Serv Business 1

 BSTEC 136 Accounting Simulation/Merch Business 1 1

 BSTEC 229 Individual Taxation 5

-Choose one of the following three courses:
+Choose one o f the following three courses:

 CMST& 210 Interpersonal Communication 5

 CMST& 220 Public Speaking 5

-CMST 242 Intro to Comm in Organizations 5 5
+Intro to Comm in Organizations 5

 ENGL& 101 English Composition I 5

-OLRM 3
+OLRM 220 Human Relations in the Workplace 3

-Total Cre dits Required 49
+Total Cred lits Required 49